ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 - The radius of the generated trajectory must be less than the user supplied minimum turning radius

 ### Lattice Generator
-The lattice generator follows closely the generation of the control set as described in [Generating Near Minimal Control Sets for Constrained Motion Planning in Discrete State Spaces](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2005_1/pivtoraiko_mihail_2005_1.pdf).
-A brief outline is given below:
+The lattice generator is generally based on the generation of the control set as described in [Generating Near Minimal Control Sets for Constrained Motion Planning in Discrete State Spaces](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2005_1/pivtoraiko_mihail_2005_1.pdf).
+However, some changes were made to the above method.
+A brief outline of the implemented method is given below:

-1. All paths to states one unit from the origin are generated, then two units, and so on.
+1. Create a wavefront that begins a minimum trajectory length away from the origin.

+    - The minimum trajectory length is defined as the length a trajectory needs to move from one discrete heading to the next.
+(Since the headings are not separated equally we use the smallest heading change)

+2. Generate paths to all points on this wavefront for all possible end heading angles.

-2. When a path is generated it is checked to ensure it does not pass close enough to another path.
+3. When a path is generated it is checked to ensure it does not pass "close" to another path.
 If it does it is removed, otherwise it remains in the set

-    - Close is defined to be within 0.5 * grid resolution for length and 0.5 * average angular bin size for angular rotation
+    - "Close" is defined to be within half the grid resolution for length and half the average angular bin size for angular rotation

+4. Steps 2-3 are repeated for the next wavefront which is a grid resolution step further away from the origin.

-3. Steps 1-2 are continued until all trajectories at a certain distance are being removed.
-The generator will continue for a few more iterations untill N iterations have been completed with no new trajectories.
+5. Steps 1-4 are repeated untill all trajectories are being removed.
+The generator will continue for a few more wavefront steps until N wavefronts have been searched with no new trajectories.
 At this point the generator terminates and returns the computed minimal set.

-    - The number N is defined by the stopping_threshold parameter
+    - The number N is the stopping_threshold parameter

+6. Steps 1-5 are repeated for all possible start angles between 0 and 90.

+7. The resulting control set will only contain trajectories in quadrant 1.
+To get the final control set we exploit symmetry across the axess and flip the trajectories in different ways.